 Tate Swindell, record producer and founder of Unrequited Records, will join George Scrivani in conversation about the stories behind the record.

 This record was compiled from the recently discovered Scrivani Tapes.
-George Scrivani, Corso’s longtime friend and editor, traveled with Gregory in the late 1970s throughout Europe.
+George Scrivani, Corso’s longtime friend, traveled with Gregory in the late 1970s throughout Europe.
 Having cut his bootlegging chops at various operas in Europe, Scrivani recorded Corso at various readings, interviews, and events.
 This included an impromptu lecture Corso gave at the JFK Institute, in Berlin, on the genealogy of the Beat Generation.

 Upon returning stateside, Scrivani continued to record Corso in San Francisco, in the 1980s, at locations such as S.F.
 Art Institute, New College (r.i.p.) and the legendary Keystone Korner in the North Beach neighborhood.